VITA-Group/Comp4D/README.md

 ---
 We provide a quick overview of some important arguments:
 - `--expname`:  Experimental path.
-- `--configs`: Configuration of scene traning including prompt, object identity, object scales, trajectory.
+- `--configs`: Configuration of scene training including prompt, object identity, object scales, and trajectory.
 You can also use [VideoCrafter](https://github.com/AILab-CVC/VideoCrafter) in replace of Zeroscope for video-based diffusion model.
 - `--image_weight`: Weight of sds loss from image-based diffusion model.
-- `--nn_weight`: Weight of k-nn based rigidity loss.
+- `--nn_weight`: Weight of knn based rigidity loss.
 - `--loss_dx_weight`: Weight of regularization acceleration loss.